 |Salary:||£34,308 to £42,155 Grade 7|

-Applications for this vacancy are to be made online.
-You will be required to upload a CV and supporting statement as part of your online application.
+Applications for this vacancy are to be made online and you will be required to upload a supporting statement and CV as part of your online application.
+Your supporting statement must explain how you meet each of the selection criteria for the post using examples of your skills and experience.
+Certificates, references and research papers should not be provided at this stage.

-The closing date for applications is 12.00 noon on Wednesday 8 February 2023, and interviews will be held in mid-February.
+The closing date for applications is 12.00 midday, Monday, 13 February 2023.
+Interviews will be held as soon as possible thereafter.

 Type / Role: